Honor91/skills-communicate-using-markdown/README.md

 ### :keyboard: Activity: Edit your file with headers

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
+1. <h3>Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.</h3>
 1. Open the **pull requests** tab.
 1. Click **New pull request**, for the branches to compare, select `base: main` and `compare: start-markdown`.
 1. Click **Create pull request**.